 Also ahead, the pros and cons of vaporizers versus humidifiers and which one is best to use in your home for you personally.

 Viruses, like coronaviruses, influenza and rhinoviruses that cause the common cold, can spread in the air attached to microscopic floating water droplets.

-An ultrasonic cool mist humidifier, like this one I have in my living room, produces humidified air and increases relative humidity (the amount of water vapor in the air) inside your home.
+An ultrasonic cool mist humidifier, like this one I have in my bedroom, produces humidified air and increases relative humidity (the amount of water vapor in the air) inside your home.

 Low indoor relative humidity, particularly common in the cooler months, though also caused by air conditioning, is a major factor in the transmission of airborne viruses.

 All of us expel microscopic water droplets known as aerosols when we breathe, and especially when we cough, sneeze and talk.